konvajs/site/source/docs/shapes/Image.md

 For a full list of attributes and methods, check out the [Konva.Image documentation](/api/Konva.Image.html).

+If you want to draw SVG image into the canvas take a look into [How to draw SVG image](/docs/sandbox/Animals_on_the_Beach_Game.html) post.

 {% iframe /downloads/code/shapes/Image.html %}

 {% include_code Konva Image Demo shapes/Image.html %}